*This post contains affiliate links.

 Katy No-Pocket By Emmy Payne and illustrated by H.A.
 Rey – this book is a classic book.
 Written in 1944, this book’s story is detailed and interesting.
 My preschooler gets caught up in Katy the Kangaroo’s search for a way to carry her baby, every time we read it.
 The story has more text than most picture books published now, but the story is well written and interesting.

-All in all, a book-nic is a fantastic way to create a love of reading and the outdoors in children.
+All in all, we had a lot of fun in the sunshine and had the chance to make some fun memories with some good books.
 What are some of your favorite books to read with your children?
 I’d love to check out some new titles, please share them below in the comments.